atomix/atomix.github.io/copycat/user-manual/internals.md

 first-section: internals
 ---

-Copycat is an advanced, feature complete implementation of the [Raft consensus algorithm] which has been developed over a period of nearly three years.
-The implementation goes well beyond the [original Raft paper](https://www.usenix.org/system/files/conference/atc14/atc14-paper-ongaro.pdf) and includes a majority of the full implementation described in Diego Ongaro's [Raft dissertation](https://ramcloud.stanford.edu/~ongaro/thesis.pdf) in addition to several extensions to the algorithm.
+Copycat is an advanced, feature complete implementation of the [Raft consensus algorithm][Raft] which has been developed over a period of nearly three years.
+The implementation goes well beyond the [original Raft paper][raft-paper] and includes a majority of the full implementation described in Diego Ongaro's [Raft dissertation][raft-dissertation] in addition to several extensions to the algorithm.

 In some cases, Copycat's Raft implementation diverges from recommendations.
 For instance, Raft dictates that all reads and writes be executed through the leader node, but Copycat's Raft implementation supports per-request consistency levels that allow clients to sacrifice linearizability and read from followers.
 Similarly, Raft literature recommends snapshots as the simplest approach to log compaction, but Copycat prefers log cleaning to promote more consistent performance throughout the lifetime of a cluster.
 In other cases, Copycat's Raft implementation extends those described in the literature.
 For example, Copycat's Raft implementation extends the concept of sessions to allow server state machines to publish events to clients.